Schedule Appointment

 Schedule an Appointment

-Vocal cord nodules and polyps are benign growths that can alter how your voice sounds.
+Polyps and nodules are common vocal cord lesions and tend to appear in people who use their voice extensively, like singers, teachers and public speakers.
 Learn more about these conditions and treatment options at Northwest ENT and Allergy Center.

-Both vocal cord nodules and vocal cord polyps are types of benign lesions that grow on the folds of the vocal cords, causing hoarseness and voice changes.
+Both vocal cord nodules and vocal cord polyps are types of benign growths on the folds of the vocal cords, causing hoarseness and voice changes.
+The two differ in size, shape and treatment.

-Vocal cord nodules, or singer’s nodules, are abnormal masses of tissue generally caused by repetitive overuse.
-These growths are callous-like and often develop in pairs.
+A vocal cord nodule, or singer’s nodule, is abnormal masses of tissue generally caused by repetitive overuse.
+These growths are callous-like.
+They often develop in pairs, with one on each vocal cord, at the point where the cords come together during phonation (making sound).

 Nodules can be found in children and adults but are most frequently identified in adult females ages 20 to 50.